MoggStephen/rest-countries-api-with-color-theme-switcher-master/README.md

     - Cant use in components!

 # getserversideprops
-- Benefits
+- Benefits:
-    - With revalidate we can get the same performance as getstaticprops!
+    - Can revalidate the data!
     - Can call an api we create to cache data easily!
     - Can use in components
+- Negatives:
+    - Page built at request time so always slower than getstaticprops
 # clientsidegeneration
 - benefits
     - content will be up to date